mabyre/mabyre/README.md

 - 🔭 I’m currently working on ... ;)

 What i'm actually doing is top secret.
 I can tell you but you will disappear in smoke.
-Otherwise go around here I have collected and/or developed tons of interesting projects just ask me.
+Otherwise go around here I have collected and/or developed tons of interesting projects just ask me for explainations.

 <!--
 - 🌱 I’m currently learning ...